RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Science/Models/Atmospheric Circulation.md

 title: Atmospheric Circulation
 enableToc: true
 tags:
-  - topic:science/model
+  - topic/science/model
-  - status:complete
+  - status/complete
-  - future:update
+  - future/update
-  - has:image
+  - has/image
-  - has:video
+  - has/video
 ---

 Atmospheric circulation is a [[Encyclopedia Mysenvaria/Science/Science#Models|scientific model]] which describes how air in the [[Encyclopedia Mysenvaria/Geography/Natural Features/Atmosphere|atmosphere]] of the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]] moves from the [[Encyclopedia Mysenvaria/Geography/Abstract Features/Central Pole|central pole]] or [[Encyclopedia Mysenvaria/Geography/Abstract Features/Edge|edge]] to the [[Encyclopedia Mysenvaria/Geography/Abstract Features/Harmony Line|harmony line]] and vice versa.
 Understanding atmospheric circulation is vital to research into weather and climate and is the primary focus of [[Encyclopedia Mysenvaria/Science/Branches/Meteorology|meteorological]] studies.